 Sprout Summer Camp, Lincoln Square will be held from 9am-noon in Lincoln Square on St. Matthias School’s campus during the weeks of July 23-27 and July 30- August 3.
 We will utilize the space at Winnemac Park to soak in the outdoors.
 Click HERE to register for Sprout Summer!

 What does each day at Sprout Summer Camp look like?

 Our summer camp is a wonderful extension of our after-school program.
 Each day we begin the camp day with open-ended free play activities such as board games, imaginative play, crafts, and arts.
 Then we delve into topics of interest and explore with projects designed to challenge each student to create and explore with an involved intensity.
 The Sprout Campers will explore a new topic each day.
 The morning ends with more socialization time.

 Snack is provided to the campers.
 The Sprout campers will be asked to bring a water bottle, wear sunscreen, and appropriate outside attire.
-On rainy or extremely hot days we will be inside the old convent at St. Matthias.

 Some activities on our agenda this summer are rockets, chemistry, STEAM projects, paper mache, maker day, poetry, and much more.
 Student requests are encouraged!